storytellingron/ForTheLordRPG-DarkAges/index.md

 **Example:**
 Glory Points (Total / Unspent): **30 / 2**

-Unspent Glory Points may be saved indefinitely.

----

-### When Glory Points Are Spent

-Glory Points are generally spent **between missions**, during periods of rest, service, and reflection—most often while staying at a church (new or old).
+- Glory Points are generally spent **between missions**, during periods of rest, service, and reflection—most often while staying at a church (new or old).

-During this time, characters may train, study, pray, and serve, then describe how their Glory Points are spent on upgrades.
+- During this time, characters may train, study, pray, and serve, then describe how their Glory Points are spent on upgrades.

----

-## Spending Glory Points
+- Unspent Glory Points may be saved indefinitely.

-Nearly anything that uses **Die Ranks (DR)** may be upgraded using Glory Points.
+- Nearly anything that uses **Die Ranks (DR)** may be upgraded using Glory Points.

 ### General Rule for DR Upgrades